Updated 4 July 2014

 Thomas Pownall (1775), The Remembrancer, or Impartial Repository of Public Events.
 For 1775.
 Volume I. Pages 208-211.

-Wikipedia (accessed 2011), United States Declaration of Independence.
+Anon, United States Declaration of Independence.
+Wikipedia (website, accessed 2011).

-The National Archives, Documents Online, catalogue reference PROB 11/1033: Will of John Atcherley, Tanner of Saint Philip and Jacob Bristol, Gloucestershire.
+Will of John Atcherley, Tanner of Saint Philip and Jacob Bristol, Gloucestershire.
+Transcribed from copy downloaded from The National Archives, Documents Online, catalogue reference PROB 11/1033.